Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The non-phospho HCA2 receptor antibody is directed against the distal end of the carboxyl-terminal tail human HCA2 receptor.
-It can be used to detect total HCA2 receptors in Western blots independent of phosphorylation.
-It can also be...
+The non-phospho-FP Receptor Antibody is directed against the distal end of the carboxyl-terminal tail of human FP.
+It can be used to detect total FP receptors in Western blots independent of phosphorylation.
+The non-phospho-FP antibody...

 CHF400.00 *